 #7 (Bonus): Contact Support

-If the emails ask you for your personal details (including credit card number), never ever reply back with those details.
+If the emails ask you for your personal details (including your credit card number), never ever reply back with those details.
 This may be obvious to some, but no company would ask for your sensitive data via their customer support department.

 Final Words – Avoiding Scams